What is an Upsell?

 While upsells have the power to be very effective, every shopper is different, and some respond to this strategy better than others.
 Fortunately, key indicators from browsing behavior and past purchases can help you in understanding your customers and identifying upsell opportunities.

-For example, if a shopper is consistently looking at your new arrivals, or has frequently bought full-price items in the past, they’re likely to be a Quality-over-Value shopper.
-They’re less interested in scoring a deal, and more likely looking to purchase newer, cutting edge products.
+- Quality-over-Value Shoppers – If a shopper is consistently looking at new arrivals or has frequently bought full-price items in the past, they are likely less interested in scoring a deal and more focused on purchasing newer, cutting-edge products.

-Meanwhile, if the shopper heads straight for the sale page or has a history of buying mostly clearance items, it’s wise to adjust your strategy.
-In this case, cross-selling other sale products may be more effective than trying to upsell something at a premium price point.
+- Deal-Seeking Shoppers – If a shopper heads straight for the sale page or has a history of buying mostly clearance items, it’s wise to adjust your strategy as they are likely more interested in discounted items or bundled offers rather than premium products.

 While the goal of successful upselling is to get shoppers to spend more, upsells should ultimately create value for the customer.
 While you obviously would prefer that everyone took advantage of the upsell, some users won’t – and it’s important not to let that negatively impact their experience.